Skip to content

 HackerRank Sherlock’s Array Merging Algorithm problem solution

-In this HackerRank Sherlock’s Array Merging Algorithm problem solution we have Given m, find the number of different ways to create collection V such that it produces m when given to Sherlock’s algorithm as input.
-As this number can be quite large, print it modulo 10 to power 9 plus 7.
+In this HackerRank Sherlock’s Array Merging Algorithm problem solution, we have given m, find the number of different ways to create collection V such that it produces m when given to Sherlock’s algorithm as input.
+As this number can be quite large, print it modulo 109 + 7.

 HackerRank Sherlock's Array Merging Algorithm problem solution